thomastran02/UTA-DataScience_Kaggle_Project/README.md

 Next, is plotting the quantitative data against the sale price in the training set:
 ![QuantVsSalePrice](https://user-images.githubusercontent.com/98187543/207727447-3b1e9ea4-156a-4bf9-b0eb-2b42aaa4a487.jpg)

-Now, let's take a look at specifically the year the home was built against the sale price:
+As seens above there seems to be a correlation between some of the variables.
+Thereofore, let's take a look at the year the home was built Vs the sale price:

 ![YrBuiltVsSalePrice](https://user-images.githubusercontent.com/98187543/207727610-02c578a6-9419-4ecb-bda1-82a165984d9e.jpg)

 Finally, visualizing the distribution of the categorical variables: